Real Housewives of Orange County: Where Are Your Favorite Cast Members Now?

 JB Lacroix/WireImage

 After appearing on season two and three, Tammy chose to keep a low-profile in and around Orange County.
-According to social media, it appears daughter Lindsay is in a relationship while Megan is engaged, a mom and still loves pit bulls.
-As for Tammy, she is single and still in touch with cast members including Jeana.

-Since leaving the show, Alexis has been focused on her family and businesses including her various Sky Zone trampoline parks.
-Earlier this summer, however, news broke that Jim filed for divorce and requested spousal support from the OC housewife.
-"It's important to us that you know we made this choice together, with love, and as the best decision for our children's future," the couple said in a statement to Us.
-"We hold one another in the highest regards as spouses, and especially as parents."

-Even though she hasn't been active on social media since January 2017, one of the show's original members remains beloved by fans.
-In fact, some at Bravo wish she would have continued with the show even after her split from Slade Smiley.
-"She was so young on the show," Senior Vice President of Current Production, Kathleen French, explained on The Daily Dish podcast.
-"I wish we had a few more years with her so we [could see] her grow into the person that she probably is now."
+While she has stayed in touch with some cast members including Jeana Keough, the former Bravo star rarely posts on social media.

 Chris McPherson/NBC/NBCU Photo Bank via Getty Images